Scattered Mixture-of-Experts Implementation: Performance

 We compare against the naive implementation from HuggingFace (\textsf{Naive HF impl.}), then swapping out the SMoE layer with Megablocks sparse (\textsf{MB (Sparse)}) and grouped memory efficient (\textsf{MB (Mem. eff.)}), and finally \projectname (\textsf{Ours}).
 Our goal is to measure the overall throughput in a training setting.

 We ran the training for 100 training updates, with an effective batch size of 256 and 2048 tokens per instance, across 8 A100 GPUs on the same compute node.
 For both the naive and \projectname, this resulted in an actual batch size of 128 and 2 accumulation steps, while the Megablocks benchmarks required a batch size if 64 and 4 accumulation steps.
 We ran the training for a 100 steps and computed the overall throughput.
 Our method outperforms both the Sparse Megablocks implementation by \textbf{38.1\%} in this setting.
+This indicates the importance of the smaller memory footprint, but at larger dimensions with equivalent batch sizes, the gains are not as significant.

 The rest of this section covers the other benchmarking experiments we performed in more detail, testing for the effects of decreasing sparsity, and increasing granularity of experts, and benchmarking of our Mixture of Attention implementation.